Porfi Jiménez: Background

 Jiménez was 26 years old when he arrived in Caracas, the capital city of Venezuela.
 He started to play with orchestras led by Rafael Minaya, Pedro José Belisario and Chucho Sanoja, as well as for the Billo's Caracas Boys.
 In the early 1960s, he became noted for his arrangements for bolero singers Felipe Pirela and Blanca Rosa Gil.
 He started his own Latin music dance band in 1963.
 With lead vocalists Kiko Mendive and Chico Salas, Jimenez' orchestra made its recording debut on the "Velvet" label.
 He made several albums for them in the late 1960s and mid 1970s, and helped popularize the salsa rage.

+Career

+Jiménez and his ensemble recorded their version of "Pata Pata" which made it info the Record World Miami Hit Single Parade in April 1968.

 Jiménez enjoyed a huge success in the mid 1980s while recording for "Sonografica" label, with albums combining salsa, cumbia, and his native Dominican merengue.
 Some of his most popular songs include La negra Celina, Se hunde el barco, Dolores and Culu Cucú, which reached number one on the Colombian, Dominican and Venezuelan Hit Parade charts.
 Beside this, he conducted a 17-piece Jazz orchestra to promote the big band tradition by featuring his own repertoire and selected works of Thad Jones, Chico O'Farrill, among others.

+Later years

 In January 2007 Jiménez was honored in New York City by the United Nations Orchestra, created by Dizzy Gillespie, for his long and storied career in Latin music.

+Death

 Jiménez died in Caracas at the age of 82 on June 8, 2010.